nengo/nengo-dl/docs/simulator.rst

-``data`` is usually used in concert with the minibatching feature of ``nengo_dl`` (:ref:`see above <minibatch_size>`).  ``nengo_dl`` allows multiple inputs to be processed simultaneously, but when we construct a :class:`~nengo:nengo.Node` we can only specify one value.
+``data`` is usually used in concert with the minibatching feature of ``nengo_dl`` (:ref:`see above <minibatch_size>`).  ``nengo_dl`` allows multiple inputs to be processed simultaneously, but when we construct a `~nengo.Node` we can only specify one value.
 For example, if we use minibatching on the above network

 .. code-block:: python